Kitano Tenmangu [北野天満宮]

-Kitano Tenmanguu is a Shinto
+Kitano Tenmangu is a Shinto shrine.

-shrine, and is located about 6 km north-northwest of Kyoto station.
+It is located about 6 km north-northwest of Kyoto station.

-Kinkakuji temple is located about 1.5 km north-northwest of this temple.
+And, Kinkakuji temple is located about 1.5 km north-northwest of this temple.

 This shrine has been enshrined Michizane Sugawara (845-903).